Skip to main content

 Live Presentations

-A significant portion of the porn consumed by millions of people every day reinforces the message that sexual violence is a normal part of what “good sex” is supposed to be, making it more challenging for many young people to prepare for healthy sexual relationships where their consent and boundaries are respected.
+A significant portion of the porn consumed by millions reinforces the message that sexual violence is normal in ‘good sex.’
+This makes it more challenging for young people to prepare for healthy relationships where their consent and boundaries are respected.

 As our society continues to reckon with rape culture and the things that perpetuate it, it’s important that we start to recognize the role that porn plays in normalizing sexual violence.